By Karen A. Soukiasian

 Plus, it’s your dog’s way of cooling down quickly.
 Indoor dogs that have expended lots of energy and/or are over-heated often sleep on their backs.

 Researchers have not observed dogs or wolves in the wild sleeping on their backs.
 Dogs kept outdoors will not sleep in this position either because it sends a message of vulnerability and submission.

-Bottom line: Comfort equals healthier, more and deeper sleep.
+Comfort equals healthier, more and deeper sleep.
 Whatever dog sleep position your pup prefers, make sure their sleeping accommodations are safe and comfortable.
-A well-rested dog is usually healthier and happier.
+As your dog ages, you may need to consider investing in an orthopedic bed to ensure he gets the support he needs.
+Remember, a well-rested dog is usually healthier and happier.